zeux/meshoptimizer/CONTRIBUTING.md

 ## Questions

-If you have a question regarding the library usage, please [open a GitHub issue](https://github.com/zeux/meshoptimizer/issues/new).
+If you have a question regarding the library usage, please [create a GitHub discussion](https://github.com/zeux/meshoptimizer/discussions/new/choose).
 Some questions just need answers, but it's nice to keep them for future reference in case other people want to know the same thing.
 Some questions help improve the library interface or documentation by inspiring future changes.